WMNN-LD: Non-news programming

+WMNN-LD became an alternate affiliate of The CW on February 25, 2023, when it began carrying the network's coverage of LIV Golf due to WFQX-TV owner Cadillac Telecasting Company's refusal to air the Saudi-owned tour on its second digital subchannel which carries The CW Plus.

 TV 26 (26.2)

-Originally 26 TV Classics, TV 26 features classic TV shows like Bonanza, The Lone Ranger, Jack Benny, classic cartoons and more.
-This channel also features syndicated programs Family Feud and The Wendy Williams Show.
+Originally "26 TV Classics", "TV 26" features classic TV shows like Bonanza, The Lone Ranger, Jack Benny, classic cartoons and more.
 On March 9, 2015, WMNN became an Antenna TV affiliate.

 Laff 26 (26.3)

 Cinema 26 featured a selection of "classic movies" and independent films.
-From August 23, 2011 to January 1, 2012, Cinema 26 was replaced by Universal Sports.
-This subchannel reverted to Cinema 26 on January 1, 2012 when Universal Sports became a cable and satellite-only channel.
+From August 23, 2011, to January 1, 2012, Cinema 26 was replaced by Universal Sports.
+This subchannel reverted to Cinema 26 on January 1, 2012, when Universal Sports became a cable and satellite-only channel.
 Cinema 26 was replaced again, this time by Laff on January 4, 2016.

-Mi TV 12 Simulcast (26.5)

-Despite having a digital signal of its own, WXII-LD is only 1.5 kW whereas WMNN-LD is 15 kW, so WXII-LD is simulcast over WMNN-LD's twelfth digital subchannel (UHF channel 17.5 or virtual channel 26.5) to expand its over-the-air reach to the entire market.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: